Late effects of pelvic radiotherapy

 Pelvic radiotherapy may cause:

-- changes in sexual sensation
+- change in sexual sensation

 - menopausal symptoms

-- vaginal changes, such as dryness, narrowing, bleeding or infections
+- vaginal changes such as; dryness, narrowing, bleeding or infections

 - erection problems